llstarscreamll/Crud/readme.md

 ## What is Generated?

-Here are a quick overview of the generated folders/files to give you the big idea of what is generated from a package named _Library_ with an migration table called _books_, off course not a real life example, just have different kind of fields to prove some functionalities, this example is taking from the functional tests, in the [CrudExample](https://github.com/llstarscreamll/Crud/tree/3.0/CrudExample) folder you can *check the up to date final generated code for this example*.
+Here are a quick overview of the generated folders/files to give you the big idea of what is generated from a package named _Library_ with an migration table called _books_, off course not a real life example, just have different kind of fields to prove some functionalities, this example is taking from the functional tests, **check the up to date final generated code for this example** in the [CrudExample](https://github.com/llstarscreamll/Crud/tree/3.0/CrudExample) folder.
 So with the following setup:

 ![CRUD Setup GUI](https://cloud.githubusercontent.com/assets/2442445/26444536/76dfb20c-4102-11e7-957e-453026ff6ea4.png "CRUD Setup GUI")